 Overdrafts on debit cards

 If you go overdrawn, you’ll probably have to pay fees and interest charges.

 Cash withdrawals when using a debit card

 Most cash machines won’t charge you to take out cash with a debit card.
-Those that do will tell you on-screen and give you the chance to cancel your transaction if you want to.
+Those that do will tell you first and give you the chance to cancel if you want to.